simonmcmanus/livedocs/README.md

 ##Usage

-To generate Live docs from a spec file just run the live-docs command, the first argument should point to an live docs spec file, the second argument should point to the html file you wish to output:
+To generate Live docs from a spec file just run the livedocs command, the first argument should point to an live docs spec file, the second argument should point to a folder to place the html.

 ```
-  live-docs ./specs/sample.json ./out
+  livedocs ./specs/sample.json ./out
 ```

 Note that at the moment the ./out folder needs to have a folder containing the major version number of your api.

-eg, if your on version 2.3.99 and that's what it says in your spec, you should ensure there is a folder called v2 in your out directory.
+eg, if you are on version 2.3.99 and that's what it says in your spec, you should ensure there is a folder called v2 in your out directory.

 ##Authentication